AlcidesRC/dockerized-php/README.md

 > [!NOTE]
 >
-> Review the `Makefile` and `Dockerfile` files and adjust the arguments to your preferences.
+> Review the `Makefile` and `Dockerfile` files and adjust the arguments to your convenience.